-- Qatari converts from Islam to Christianity face high levels of pressure, especially from their family members.
-In recent years, Christians involved in missionary activity among Qatari citizens or non-Christian expatriates residing in the country have been deported. - Violent incidents against Christians are rarely reported.
-Incidents where Christian migrant workers are targeted probably go unreported because it is in nobody's interest to make details public; the victim wants to keep his or her job and other actors (like the government) are not interested in recording such occurrences.
-Secondly, it is sometimes difficult to discern whether or not a case of mistreatment has been due to a worker's Christian faith.
+- Violent incidents against Christians are rarely reported, perhaps because Christian migrant workers who are targeted want to keep their jobs and the government prefers not to have a record of such occurrences in their files.
+It also can be difficult to discern whether or not a case of mistreatment has been due to a worker's Christian faith or some other factor.
 However, it is estimated that thousands of expatriate Christians face abuse.
-According to a recent report by Amnesty International AI (AI, "Why do you want to rest", 2020), thousands of migrant workers still suffer from labor abuses despite initiatives and laws to improve labor conditions.
-As highlighted in an earlier report (AI, "My Sleep Is My Break", 2014), (sexual) abuse of female migrant workers, many of whom are Christian, is common.
+According to a 2020 report by Amnesty International (AI, "Why do you want to rest", 2020), thousands of migrant workers are suffering from labor abuses despite initiatives and laws to improve labor conditions.
+As highlighted in an earlier report (AI, "My Sleep Is My Break", 2014), (sexual) abuse of female migrant workers, many of whom are Christian, is common. - Pressure on converts from Islam to Christianity remains very high.
+For security reasons, no further details can be published.